michaelrinderle/ScrambledWebs/README.md

 # Easy To Use
 	* Use simple YML files to map your campaigns
 	* Keyword based seeding for specific targeting
-	* Written in .NetCore, easy to extend.
+    * Minimal requirements

 # Features
 	* Run campaigns using browsers in headless mode
     * Logging support
 	* Ability to run as startup service for privacy purposes
 	* Proxy support
+	* Run as a start up service
     * Written in .NetCore, easy to exend
-	* Run as a start up service

 # Requirements
     * .Net4